ocapn/ocapn/draft-specifications/CapTP Specification.md

 When an [`op:deliver`](#op-deliver) message is sent and a result is pending, it is often desirable to use this result.
-One way to do this would be to wait until the promise has been resolved and then sent the next message to the result.
+One way to do this would be to wait until the promise has been resolved and then send the next message to the result.
-While this approach can be taken within OCapN, but promise pipelining is preferred.
+While this approach can be taken within OCapN, promise pipelining is preferred.
 When a message is sent with an `answer-pos` specified, the promise on the remote session can then be referenced and messaged with the [`desc:answer`](#desc-answer) descriptor.
 When the result is ready, messages sent to this promise will have them delivered to the result.